AcumenNations/Best_Seller_Story_Teller/master_story.md

 expanded, sending waves of harmonic energy through the Bridge and down into the depths.
 The ship's hull vibrated, and the water around them shimmered with light.
 Then the ocean boiled.
 A vortex of dark energy erupted from the Abyss, forming a column that twisted toward the surface.
-Figures emerged—winged shapes with jagged edges, their wings fractured and bleeding shadow.
+Figures emerged winged shapes with jagged edges, their wings fractured and bleeding shadow.
 The Discordant had risen.
 A leader stepped forward, clad in armor of black crystal.
-Its face was obscured by a helm, but the voice that emanated from within was unmistakable—the same that had taunted Lysandra at the Bridge.
+Its face was obscured by a helm, but the voice that emanated from within was unmistakable the same that had taunted Lysandra at the Bridge.
 "You persist in clinging to your outdated harmony," it sneered.
 "The world is chaos.
 We offer structure through dominance.
 Join us, Guardian, and we will spare your city."
 Lysandra's grip